gutozntt/aws-tf-gh-runner/README.md

 # On-Demand GitHub Self-Hosted Runners on AWS

 The goal of this project is to have on-demand Github runners on AWS to run your jobs.
 In this project, each workflow run will have its own runner on AWS.
-However, if you want to have one or more runners running all the time you can still benefit from the terraform code provided in aws-tf-gh-runner/ folder.
+However, if the desire is to have one or more runners running all the time you can still benefit from the terraform code provided in `aws-tf-gh-runner/` folder.

 ## Context (My Use Case)

-In one of my projects, I was using Github Actions to build my amd64 docker images and I was satisfied with the performance and build time.
-Although, at some point, I realized I needed to have more Network Bandwidth in my AWS ECS EC2 Hosts.
-After reviewing the available instance types that AWS provides in my region, the best price-performance instance type that I found was a c6gn.large.
-Amazon EC2 C6gn instances are powered by Arm-based AWS Graviton2 processors and they offer generally a high network bandwith.
-To run my application in C6gn I would need to rebuild my docker image in arm64 architecture instead of amd64 like I was initially doing.
+In another projects, I was using GitHub Actions to build amd64 docker images and was satisfied with the performance and build time.
+There was a realization for the need to have more Network Bandwidth for the AWS ECS EC2 Hosts.
+After reviewing the available instance types that AWS provides in this region, the best price-performance instance type that was found was a c6gn.large.
+Amazon EC2 c6gn instances are powered by ARM-based AWS Graviton2 processors, and they offer generally a high network bandwith.
+To run the application in c6gn, there would be a need to rebuild the docker image in arm64 architecture instead of amd64 like was initially happening.

 ## The Challenge

-Since currently Github does not provide arm64 runners and also do not support docker in their macos runners, the first solution I found was to build my arm64 images through the amd64 Github runners using QEMU and BUILDX.
+Currently GitHub does not provide arm64 runners and also does not support docker in their MacOS runners, the first solution found was to build arm64 images through the amd64 GitHub runners using QEMU and BUILDX.

 ```
         - name: Set up QEMU